Free tool

 Unlike generic AI writing tools, it's built for the specific constraints of review responses: short format, public visibility, legal sensitivity, and the need to convert readers who haven't reviewed yet into customers who will.

-RESPONSE ROI
+Response ROI

 Why review response speed and quality directly affect revenue